opaque-systems/atls-python/python-package/README.md

 ## Design

-The main workhorse of this package is the `AttestedTLSContext` class.
+The main workhorse of this package is the `ATLSContext` class.
 Instances of this class are parameterized with one or more `Validator`s.
 A `Validator` can understand and appraise evidence or attestation results issued by an attester or verifier, respectively, contained in an attestation document created by an